Xomega-Net/Xomega.Docs/docs/framework/services/api/wcf.md

 ### Authentication with WCF API

-Now your client app just needs to obtain and set the `IssuedToken` in the `WcfServices` class, in order to call the WCF services.
-To do that, you can add an `Authenticate` utility method that takes a user name and password, and calls the STS endpoint to get an access token for the current client's audience URI, as follows.
+Now your client app just needs to obtain and set the `IssuedToken` in the `WcfServices` class, to call the WCF services.
+To do that, you can add an `Authenticate` utility method that takes a username and password, and calls the STS endpoint to get an access token for the current client's audience URI, as follows.

 ```cs
 public static class WcfServices